labs-lv/sb8/README.md

 #### 51h - Write time constant
 **Output:** 51h, time_constant.HighByte, time_constant.LowByte

-**Remarks:** After calculating the Time Constant using the clock value returned by command 50h, send the two-byte result back to the DSP.
+**Remarks:** After calculating the time constant using the clock value returned by command 50h, send the two-byte result back to the DSP.

 The proper sequence is: